rrobbes/EngineeringOfMobileSystemsV2/13-StateManagement/README.md

 However, you are free to explore the state management libraries, and compare them on the application in question.
 By using a single application, it is much easier to compare the state management libraries.

-## Baseline: the packing list app with setState
+## Baseline: the packing list app with useState

 The baseline allows us to understand how the app works normally.
 In this case, we have three components:
 - `App`: the top component of the application, that passes props to the other components.